Ramalingam murder not an isolated crime, but a well oiled conspiracy to target Hindu leaders

 Ramalingam murder: Man who headed dawah team arrested in Tamil Nadu

-To elaborate this further, the Intelligence Bureau has said on several occasions that PFI is violent in nature.
+To elaborate this further, the Intelligence Bureau (IB) has said on several occasions that PFI is violent in nature.
 Their one point agenda is to attack the right wing and they preach to their cadres that anyone who opposes Islam must be attacked as they would then gain religious rewards.

 The PFI has been accused of chopping off a professor's hand who had allegedly hurt religious sentiments in Kerala.
 37 PFI cadres were arrested.
 In an affidavit before the Kerala High Court, it was submitted that the PFI was involved in 27 murders.
 In another report, the Kerala government said that there was 87 attempt to murder cases against PFI cadres.